dssg/obscuritext/README.md

 # obscuritext
-A Python script to obscure free text into anonymized data by hashing each word.
-These hashes can still be used for statistical modeling but have no identifying information and are completely unreadable.
+A Python script to transform free text into de-identified data by hashing each word.
+These hashes can still be used for statistical modeling while effectively making the text unreadable.

 ## Usage
-To run the obscuration process:
+To run the obscuring process:
 - Download the following files from this repository: Dockerfile, obscuritext_configs.cfg, and run_in_docker.sh
 - Using the Dockerfile, build an image and run it with the -d flag for detached.
-Find the container id of the running container and copy it.
+Find the container id (using `docker ps -a`) of the running container and copy it.
 - Place your csv file to obscure in a directory with the downloaded obscuritext_configs.cfg and run_in_docker.sh
 - Edit the obscuritext_configs.cfg to reflect your desired configuration options.
 Leave the name as "obscuritext_configs.cfg".
 - On the command line, run: ./run_in_docker.sh [csv file name without extension] [container ID] in that directory
-- The files will be copied into the docker, obscured, and the results returned in a subdirectory.
+- The files will be copied into the docker, obscured, and returned in a new subdirectory called "obscured_[original file name]"

 ## Requirements
 The text to be obscured should be stored in a named column in a CSV file.
-This file should be stored in the same directory as the script file.
+This file should be stored in the same directory as the script file, and its name should not contain spaces.
+This name must be specified in the configuration file.

 To run, use: python3 text_obscure.py